moderngl/moderngl-window/README.md

 ```

 `WindowConfig` classes are the simplest way to get started without knowing
 a lot about this library.
-For more advanced usage see documenation
+For more advanced usage see documentation
 or examples.

 ## Setup from source